6 Data types

 Notice the difference in the output of those three lines.
 The first allows us to specify the levels (i.e. the values that were possible).
 The second does the same but we also specify the ordering of the levels, and the third just converts the provided values and generates the levels based on that data.

 Note: An important change in R version 4.0.0 is that R will no longer automatically convert strings (characters) to factors when you import data using data.frame() or read.table().
-Prior to 4.0.0, it would automatically convert strings to characters unless otherwise specified.
+Prior to 4.0.0, it would automatically convert strings to factors unless otherwise specified.

 6.5.1 Converting from factors